bernardio5/bookie/README.md

 Amazon has much better similarity data for books, and is probably worth a crawl for the sake of gathering that.
 TBD!

-I'd like to generate an HTML library tree as a user interface, but WIP.
+I'd like to generate an HTML library tree as a user interface: WIP.

 I am aware of the Kiwix project, and respect it.
 I'm kind of working in parallel.